devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 COCKPITDECKS_PATH="/XPDATA/CockpitdecksConfig:/Volume0/XPlane/Cockpitdecks/data
 ```

-Cockpitdecks will search in each of the above folder for a folder named `Toliss A321`.
-It will then check whether that folder contains a proper `deckconfig`subfolder.
-If it does, Cockpitdecks will use that configuration.
+Cockpitdecks will search in each of the above folders (`/XPDATA/CockpitdecksConfig` and `/Volume0/XPlane/Cockpitdecks/data`) for a folder named `Toliss A321`.
+It will then check whether that folder contains a proper `deckconfig` subfolder.
+If it does, Cockpitdecks will load that configuration.

 If the folder `/XPDATA/CockpitdecksConfig/Toliss A321/deckconfig` is found, Cockpitdecks will load it.